 - Next, cover the mixing bowl of dough and add to the fridge to chill for 30 minutes- 1 hour.

 - Cover a baking sheet in parchment paper and preheat the oven to 350F.
-Next, remove the dough from the fridge and use a 2 Tbsp cookie scoop to form your cookie dough (about 45 grams of dough per cookie).
-Roll into balls between your palms and then roll in the 2 Tbsp of sugar that was set aside so that each dough ball is coated in sugar.
+Next, remove the dough from the fridge and use a 2 tablespoon cookie scoop to form your cookie dough (about 45 grams of dough per cookie).
+Roll into balls between your palms and then roll in the 2 tablespoon of sugar that was set aside so that each dough ball is coated in sugar.

 - Place the matcha cookie dough balls onto the baking sheet.
 Then, slightly press each dough ball down with your palm.
 Make sure that each cookie is kept about 2 inches apart since they will spread slightly while baking.